Looking for outdoor lighting ideas to make your outdoor space glow?

 When choosing outdoor lights, consider the overall look and your practical needs.
 Do you need occasional lighting to illuminate a seating or dining area, or are you looking for a garden nightscape with equal impact to the daytime view?

 Alternatively, you may simply need to lights steps and pathways through the garden, or security lighting to protect your property.
 Look, too, at different design effects, and select features, such as trees and fountains, that can be enhanced with lights.
 When weighing up your options, remember to factor in the cost of installing an outdoor power supply by a qualified electrician – a basic requirement for most lighting schemes.

 - See: Small garden ideas – clever designs for maximizing a compact gardening space

-1. Know when your garden lighting ideas are too much
+1. Know when your outdoor lighting ideas are too much

 When it comes to exterior lighting, James Bassant, who is co-founder and design director at Astro, says that quality and clever placement is far more important than quantity.